Teaching & Consulting

 the craft and art of the fine digital print (April 8-12, 2019 and Sept.
 8-14, 2019)

 Please see the Maine Media Workshops site via the links above to register.
 Here is the course description:

-You will also discuss the qualities and characteristics of a fine print, many of the plethora of options for inks and papers available to today’s printers, and how best to produce a print to realize an artistic vision, including choosing the best paper for a particular project.
+We also discuss the qualities and characteristics of a fine print, the many options for inks and papers available to today’s printers, and how best to produce a print to realize an artistic vision, including choosing the best paper for a particular project.